A London diaspora district remembers a queen — ambivalently

 LONDON (AP) — In a church in a West London district known locally as Little India, a book of condolence for Queen Elizabeth II lies open.
 Five days after the monarch’s passing, few have signed their names.

-The congregation of 300 is made up largely of the South Asian diaspora, like the majority of the estimated 70,000 people living in the district of Southall, a community tucked away in London’s outer reaches of London and built on waves of migration that span 100 years.
+The congregation of 300 is made up largely of the South Asian diaspora, like the majority of the estimated 70,000 people living in the district of Southall, a community tucked away in London’s outer reaches and built on waves of migration that span 100 years.

 First came the Welsh coal miners, then the Irish.
 Then, after World War II’s devastation, an influx of Afro-Caribbeans and Indians settled in Southall.
 The latter remained for decades: Heeding calls from the monarchy to former colonies to help plug widespread labor shortages, they carried vouchers that secured their passage.
 In doing so, they helped steer Britain away from economic ruin.